My computer is running slow what steps can I do to fix it?

 Hard drive upgrade

 One of the biggest bottlenecks of a computer is the hard disk drive.
-For anyone with a slow computer or just looking for something to upgrade in the computer to improve overall system performance going from a traditional HDD to a Solid State Drive (SSD) will significantly improve the overall system performance.
+For anyone with a slow computer or just looking for something to upgrade in the computer to improve overall system performance, upgrading from a traditional hard drive to a Solid State Drive (SSD) will significantly improve the overall system performance.

 Run registry cleaner